millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

      Jed      Male   20     85              92        100.0

      # Use sample to return a random row
      >>> df.sample()
                Sex  Age  Grade  Attendance (%)  Test Scores Name
      Carter   Male   22     91              95        100.0

-It can also be useful to re-order the columns or rows or sort according to a column
+You may also want to reorder the columns or sort rows based on values.

 .. code-block:: python

-     # Re-order Columns
+     # Reorder Columns
      >>> df.reindex(columns=["Attendance (%)", "Age", "Test Scores"])
                Attendance (%)  Age  Test Scores
      Name